Mr M Wise – Department Leader for Science,

 Winners of the People’s Choice Award for Go4SET project 2018

-Assessments take place at the end of each unit and there is an end of year exam in May.
+Assessments take place during November and June.
 The following resources will help students to prepare independently for these assessments:

 click on the REMOTE tab at the top of the screen